qualityshepherd/brine/posts/southern_coast.md

 **0609 Tide Markers** Massive driftwood totems, bleached white and carved with strange nautical symbols, stand half-buried in the sand.
 A path of worn cobblestones leads toward Yagul Fane.

 **0701 Ebonchain's Caravan**
 A shadowy caravan rolls across the land, appearing only to those in true need.
 No tracks mark its passage.
-Veiled drivers guide the silent wagons, led by **Lord Ebonchain** (`Regal, Gracious, Calculating Gaze`).
+Veiled drivers guide the silent wagons, led by **Lord Ebonchain** (`Fae Lord, Debt Collector, Calculating Gaze`).
 He offers travelers sanctuary—with a catch. _"I expect you'll return the favor some day,"_ he says, invoking a binding fae contract.
 Decline and the caravan rolls on; accept and...

 | d6 | Fae Favor |
 |---|----------------------|